yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 be critical to refining the diagnostic accuracy of the tool.
-The manual clinical assessment layer has proven functional, although it tends to overestimate disease severity in geriatric horses due to age-related changes such as gingival recession.
-To improve diagnostic specificity, it may be beneficial to assign greater weight to advanced inflammatory signs—such as fistulae, gingival bleeding, or marked recession—as suggested by Tretow et al. (2025).
+The manual clinical assessment layer has proven functional, although it tends to overestimate disease severity in geriatric horses due to age-related changes such as gingival gingival_recession.
+To improve diagnostic specificity, it may be beneficial to assign greater weight to advanced inflammatory signs—such as fistulae, gingival bleeding, or marked gingival_recession—as suggested by Tretow et al. (2025).
 However, this adjustment was not implemented in the current version, as it would have significantly increased the complexity of the software development process.
 The limitations observed in the radiographic layer of EOTRH Watch reflect broader